 (3) Except as otherwise provided in this subsection, only those members of the executive committee who are chairpersons of a policy or advisory committee may vote.
 A majority of the executive committee constitutes a quorum to transact business.
-If the chairperson of the executive committee is not a chairperson of a policy committee, the chairperson may vote only in the case of a tie vote of the other members.
+If the chairperson of the executive committee, the chairperson may vote only in the case of a tie vote of the other members.